WNSC-FM

-WNSC-FM is a National Public Radio station in Rock Hill, South Carolina.
+WNSC-FM (88.9 MHz) is a National Public Radio station in Rock Hill, South Carolina.
 A member of South Carolina Public Radio (formerly ETV Radio), it carries programming from South Carolina Public Radio's all-news network.

 History

 News and classical music

 WNSC-FM signed on January 3, 1978, as WPRV, initially broadcasting instructional programs during the day before beginning full-time broadcasting in July.
 The same day it went on the air, WNSC-TV channel 30 began broadcasting.
 WPRV was the first NPR station in the Charlotte area; the market's flagship NPR station, WFAE, did not sign on in its current form until 1981.
 The call letters were changed to WNSC-FM on October 27, 1980.
 From its sign-on until 2001, it aired a format of NPR news and classical music along with the rest of what was then the South Carolina Educational Radio Network (SCERN).

 Jazz and talk

 In 2001, it broke off from the rest of the SCERN stations to air jazz music under the moniker of "Carolinas Jazz 88.9" in order to avoid programming conflicts with WFAE.
 Before the switch, WNSC-FM aired many of the same news and talk programs as WFAE, such as Fresh Air, Morning Edition and This American Life.
 Barbara Nail moved from WFAE to host a jazz show on Friday nights.

 However, on July 1, 2008, it joined ETV Radio's NPR news network.
 SCETV president Moss Bresnahan told The Charlotte Observer that SCETV did not want to deny people on the South Carolina side of the Charlotte market access to SCETV's growing slate of local programming.
 The move left the Charlotte market without a jazz station of its own.